deepset-ai/haystack-home/content/blog/run-haystack-pipelines-with-ray-serve/index.md

 ### Prepare a set of documents

 Let’s begin by serving locally a Haystack pipeline that’s simple but non-trivial: a question-answering system working on an existing set of documents.
-For simplicity, we’ll use a Docker image running Elasticsearch and populated with a set of documents that can be queried right ahead.
+For simplicity, we’ll use a Docker image running Elasticsearch and populated with a set of documents about countries and capitals that can be queried right ahead.
 So before we start, let’s run the image:

 ```docker
 docker run -p 9200:9200 -p 9300:9300 -d deepset/elasticsearch-countries-and-capitals:latest